YALI RLC West Africa Emerging Leaders Program

 Reasons to Apply to the YALI Accra RLC

-- At the end of the programs participants will be awarded with certificates and become members of the YALI Alumni
+- At the end of the program participants will be awarded with certificates and become members of the YALI Alumni

 - Participants will be taken through various forms of leadership training to prepare them for leadership roles in their various endeavors.